Kei Kamara: Return to Columbus

 After being signed to a Designated Player contract, Columbus got off to a rough start in the 2016 season.
 Kamara scored five goals in his first nine games including a brace against Montreal on 7 May 2016 where Columbus had the lead.
 An argument arose between Federico Higuaín and Kamara over a penalty kick, with Kei potentially getting his first hat trick in his career; however, Higuaín wanted to take it himself.
 The game ended in a 4–4 draw.
 After the game, Kamara publicly called Higuaín out in an interview after the game.
 As a result, he was suspended by manager Gregg Berhalter for the next game.

 New England Revolution

 On 12 May 2016, just five days after the penalty kick incident with Higuaín, Kamara was traded to New England Revolution in a blockbuster deal which saw Columbus receive a first-round pick in the 2017 MLS SuperDraft, a second-round pick in the 2018 MLS SuperDraft, an international roster slot for the 2016 season, general allocation money, targeted allocation money, and a percentage of any fee received should New England transfer Kamara to a club outside of MLS.

-He scored his first goal for New England in a 2–1 win over the New York Cosmos.
-On 2 September 2017, he scored his first MLS hat trick against Orlando City in a 4–0 win.
+Kamara made his debut for Revolution on 14 May 2016, in a 2–0 victory over the Chicago Fire.
+He scored his first goal for New England in a 2–1 win over the New York Cosmos in the 2016 U.S. Open Cup round of 16 on 29 June.
+He scored his first goal for the club in MLS play on 2 July, part of a brace in a 3–2 loss to the Montreal Impact.
+His first goal in the match was the 80th of his career, making him only the 16th player in MLS history to record 80 goals.
+Kamara concluded the 2016 season with 12 goals.

+On 2 September 2017, Kamara scored his first MLS hat-trick against Orlando City in a 4–0 win.
+His first goal in the match was the 100th of his career, making him only the 12th player in MLS history to record 100 goals.
+He was named MLS Player of the Week for week 26.
+Kamara led the Revolution in scoring in the 2017 season, winning the club's golden boot with 12 goals and 5 assists.